Heaton Norris: Geography

+Transport

-The former Manchester to Buxton Roman road and the later turnpike, now the A6, pass through Heaton Norris, as does the London to Manchester railway.
-This is carried from Edgeley to Heaton Norris by the large brick-built Stockport Viaduct.
+The former Manchester to Buxton Roman road, now the A6, passes through Heaton Norris.
+The M60 motorway passes to the south of the suburb; junction 1 serves Heaton Norris.

-Along the north bank of the River Mersey ran the Great Central Railway's line from Warrington to Stockport (1852).
-Today, this route is used by the M60 motorway; Junction 1 (formerly Junction 12 of the M63) serves Heaton Norris.
+A spur of the West Coast Main Line between London Euston and Manchester Piccadilly passes through the suburb, over the large brick-built Stockport Viaduct.
+Heaton Norris railway station was a stop on the line, before it was closed in 1959.

+The Stockport, Timperley and Altrincham Junction Railway, operated by Cheshire Lines Committee, ran parallel the north bank of the river.
+This provided passenger services between Manchester, Liverpool, Warrington Central and Derby until January 1967; freight services continued until 1983 when the line was closed.

 The Stockport branch of the Ashton Canal terminated at Heaton Norris.

 Industry

 In 1820, William Nelstrop established his flour mill on Lancashire Hill.
-Nelstrop's Albion Flour Mills were rebuilt on the same site in 1893 following a fire.
+Nelstrops Albion Flour Mills were rebuilt on the same site in 1893 following a fire.
 The company is now one of Britain's largest independent flour millers.